mikeckennedy/python-switch/README.md

 **Warning / open for debate**:

-I'm a little unsure what is the right way to handle this On one hand, reading `case(range(1,5))` seems like it should include `1, 2, 3, 4, 5`.
+I'm a little unsure what is the right way to handle this.
+On one hand, reading `case(range(1,5))` seems like it should include `1, 2, 3, 4, 5`.
 But `list(range(1,5))` is `[1,2,3,4]`.
 So that would be inconsistent.